postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 The next step is to ensure that the aspect class generates all interface members.
 We can do this declaratively or programmatically, and add implicit or explicit implementations.

 > [!NOTE]
-> The <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method does not verify if the aspect generates all required members.
+> The <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method does not verify if the aspect generates all required members.
 If your aspect commits to introduce a member, the C# compiler will report errors.

 Let's start with the declarative approach.

 Implement all interface members in the aspect and annotate them with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
-This attribute instructs Metalama to introduce the member to the target class but _only_ if the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> succeeds.
+This attribute instructs Metalama to introduce the member to the target class but _only_ if the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> succeeds.
 If the advice is ignored because the type already implements the interface and `OverrideStrategy.Ignore` has been used, the member will _not_ be introduced to the target type.

 By default, an implicit (public) implementation is created.
 You can use the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute.IsExplicit> property to specify that an explicit implementaiton must be created instead of a public method.

 > [!NOTE]
-> Using the <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]> also works but is not recommended in this case because, this approach ignores the result of the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method.
+> Using the <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]> also works but is not recommended in this case because, this approach ignores the result of the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method.

 ## Example: IDisposable